 What problems do you solve?

 I am responsible for supporting the execution of multi-disciplinary research activities related to the product segment, Surface Treatment group.
 I am also responsible for supporting regular sample testing, product troubleshooting, customer queries, and new product development of Surface Treatment Products.
 I need to provide assistance and support to the sales team for Metal Surface Treatment Product applications and technology implementation at the customer end.

-Surface Treatment treatment of metals especially steels, to help solve the problem of corrosion.
-My work is related to that.
+My work is related to Surface Treatment treatment of metals, especially steels, to help solve the problem of corrosion.

 In my last job, I was responsible for product development of metallized polypropylene films for capacitor applications.
 I used to work on process improvements in metallizers where vacuum deposition of metals are being carried out.
 I have also worked on problems of humidity attack on capacitors and developed products which have shown better moisture barrier under application.

 What skills are needed in your role?
 How did you acquire the skills?

 First, a relevant degree from a reputed college/university is required more than any skills.
 Skills are something that can be acquired while doing a job.
 I got my first job after M.Tech. as a fresher.
 I was selected based on my academics and the projects I did in my M.tech.
 Later on, I worked on Thin Film Deposition where I acquired skills of optimizing process parameters based on design of experiments and analyzed coatings using few advanced characterization tools.
 Based on the projects I did in CUMI and TDK, I was selected in my present company.